SpudGunMan/meshing-around/README.md

 [radioMon]
 enabled = False
 rigControlServerAddress = localhost:4532
-# channel to brodcast to can be 2,3
+# channel to broadcast to can be 2,3
-sigWatchBrodcastCh = 2
+sigWatchBroadcastCh = 2
 # minimum SNR as reported by radio via hamlib
 signalDetectionThreshold = -10
 # hold time for high SNR